“A beautifully written and thoroughly researched study of Miami. Essential.”—Choice

 Frank pieces together the material culture and the historical record of the Miami River to re-create the fascinating past of one of the world’s most influential cities.

 Andrew K. Frank is the Allen Morris Associate Professor of History at Florida State University.
-He is the author or editor of several books, including Creeks and Southerners: Biculturalism on the Early American Frontier.
+He is the author of several books, including Creeks and Southerners: Biculturalism on the Early American Frontier.